Finger pinching conspiracy theory: Video game industry

-The country's video game industry was often central to the discussion of the controversies by many authors, who have suspected video game companies of being involved in removing people who support feminism.
+The South Korean video game industry was often central to the discussion, with many authors having suspected video game companies of removing people who support feminism.
 Several publications claimed the finger pinching controversies are an extension of the industry-wide feminist discharge that started back in 2016.
-Pressians Park Sanghyeok claimed that the industry's irresistance to the conspiracy theory stemmed from its skewed population over male demographics; according to Game Industry White Paper published by Korea Creative Content Agency, in 2022, only 19.1% of video game industry workers in South Korea were female.
+(Note: Attributed to multiple references:) Pressians Park Sanghyeok claimed that the industry's irresistance to the conspiracy theory stemmed from its skewed population over male demographics; according to Game Industry White Paper published by Korea Creative Content Agency, in 2022, only 19.1% of video game industry workers in South Korea were female.
 The Korea IT Union, in response to Nexon's denunciation of Ppuri, stated that the Korean video game industry has a disproportionately low sense of responsibility for social impact despite its large revenue, and that such immature attitude, listening to baseless accusations and harassing employees or other companies, is unworthy of the industry.

 The Counter-antifeminism Emergency Response Committee, founded in March 2024 as a collaborated effort to respond to antifeminism in the video game industry, claimed that they received 77 reports of shunning feminists and women within the industry from August to December 2023, of which 17 cases were workplace bullying, 9 were cyberbullying, and 7 were unfair dismissal.
-The organization cited numerous incidents where workers were unjustly treated or felt threatened, including: a staff who was fired after having arguments with a male worker who complained about women problems, with an executive explaining their actions were unforgivable; an interviewee who received questions from a company about Ppuri, merely days after the MapleStory scandal; and testimonies that claimed they were seen as feminists because they had short hair or didn't wear makeup for meetings.
+The organization cited numerous incidents where workers were unjustly treated or felt threatened, including: a staff who was fired after having arguments with a male worker who complained about women problems, with an executive explaining their actions were unforgivable; an interviewee who received questions from a company about Ppuri, mere days after the MapleStory scandal; and testimonies that claimed they were seen as feminists because they had short hair or did not wear makeup for meetings.